RichardXu001/CarND-PID-Control-Project-master/README.md

 ##Describe how the final hpyer-parameters were chosen.
 I manually choose the  PID parameters and I could make whole laps around the track.
 Then I added the throttle controller and re-tuned both controllers to make faster laps.

+I make some more modification and tune it by hand.
-The final PID parameter is :
+Finally, PID parameter is :
-Kp = 0.115, Ki = 0.0006, and Kd = 3
+Kp = 0.3, Ki = 0.0006, and Kd = 15

-The large parameter settings have problems following the curves without leaving the track, and the small parameter settings oscillate too much on the straights.
-So then I figure out one way to combine these two setting.
-That is I update Kp and Kd based on the value of steering angle.
-And this cause a more stable driving mode.

-Here is the update ways:

-Kp = 0.06 + fabs(angle)*0.01;

-Kd = 3 + fabs(angle)*0.1;
+You can see a video.flv movie which I recorded when I run the parameter.
+I have included it in this folder.